-Prior to joining NPR, Drummond spent six years as an editor at Education Week.
-He has been a reporter with The Tampa Tribune and The St. Petersburg Times in Florida and at the Associated Press in Detroit.
-Drummond wrote for a variety of publications including The Detroit News, The Detroit Free Press, The New York Times, and Teacher magazine.
+Drummond has been a reporter with The Tampa Tribune and The St. Petersburg Times in Florida and at the Associated Press in Detroit.
+He has written for a variety of publications including The Detroit News, The Detroit Free Press, The New York Times, and Teacher magazine.